Medically reviewed by Drugs.com. Last updated on Jan 20, 2024.

 Some people worry that X-rays aren't safe because radiation exposure can cause cell mutations that may lead to cancer.
 The amount of radiation you're exposed to during an X-ray depends on the tissue or organ being examined.
 Sensitivity to the radiation depends on your age, with children being more sensitive than adults.

-Generally, however, radiation exposure from an X-ray is low, and the benefit from these tests far outweigh the risks.
+Generally, however, radiation exposure from an X-ray is low, and the benefits from these tests far outweigh the risks.

 However, if you're pregnant or suspect that you may be pregnant, tell your doctor before having an X-ray.
 Though the risk of most diagnostic X-rays to an unborn baby is small, your doctor may consider another imaging test, such as ultrasound.

 In some people, the injection of a contrast medium can cause side effects such as:

-Rarely, severe reactions to a contract medium occur, including:
+Rarely, severe reactions to a contrast medium occur, including: